A pair of black glasses sit in front of yellow flowers.

 Color blindness affects one in 12 men (8%) and one in 200 women (.5%); 13 million in the US, 30 million in Europe and 350 million people worldwide.
 While people with normal color vision see over one million shades of color, those with Color Vision Deficiency only see an estimated 10% of hues and shades.
 Common color confusions include green and yellow, gray and pink, purple and blue, and red can appear brown.

 This initiative is part of Mt.
 Hood Territory's ongoing commitment to accessible tourism.
-In addition to the EnChroma glasses, the region also features a color-blind-adapted scenic viewfinder at the Jonsrud Viewpoint in Sandy, offering stunning views of Mt.
+In addition to the EnChroma glasses at Swan Island Dahlias, the region has the glasses at the Wooden Shoe Tulip Festival in the spring and also features a color-blind-adapted scenic viewfinder at the Jonsrud Viewpoint in Sandy, offering stunning views of Mt.
 Hood.

 The Swan Island Dahlia Festival runs Wednesday-Sunday (including Labor Day) from 9:00am to 5:30pm throughout August and September and offers free admission and parking.
 Visitors can enjoy food carts, live music on the weekends and classes, all while exploring the largest dahlia farm in the United States.
 The festival draws 40,000-50,000 visitors each year.
 The festival takes place at Swan Island Dahlias at 995 NW 22nd Avenue in Canby, Oregon